sassoftware/virk/README.md

 limitations under the License.

 ## Introduction to SAS VIRK
-* VIRK is a collection of resources to automate and streamline tasks that are required to prepare an environment for a SAS Viya deployment.
+VIRK is a collection of resources to automate and streamline tasks that are required to prepare an environment for a SAS Viya deployment.
-* VIRK provides the following types of assistance:
+VIRK provides the following types of assistance:

-  * Pre-deployment assessment and/or configuration
+  * Pre-deployment assessment and optional configuration
   * Post-deployment automation
   * Post-deployment utilitites
   * Infrastructure templates